rufex2001/libkge-with-kgxboard-support/README.md

                    --entity_ranking.predictions.use_strings True \
 ```

+The LibKGE models used in our paper are the pretrained models available
-To quickly test all of this out, you can download the checkpoint and config
+in LibKGE's [repository](https://github.com/uma-pi1/kge).
+To quickly test all of
+this out, you can download the checkpoint and config files of one of the
-files of one of the pretrained models available in LibKGE's README.
-For example,
+pretrained models available in LibKGE's README.
+For example, this
-this
 [pretrained model](http://web.informatik.uni-mannheim.de/pi1/iclr2020-models/fb15k-237-complex.pt)
 and its
 [config file](http://web.informatik.uni-mannheim.de/pi1/iclr2020-models/fb15k-237-complex.yaml).